 Red behaviours are outside of safe and healthy behaviour.
-They may be excessive, secretive, compulsive, coercive, degrading or threatening and involving significant age, developmental,
+They may be excessive, secretive, compulsive, coercive, degrading or threatening and involving significant age, developmental, or power differences.
+They may pose a concern due to the activity type, frequency, duration or the context in which they occur

-Red behaviours indicate a need for immediate intervention and action
+Red behaviours indicate a need for immediate intervention and action.